 Throughout the COVID-19 pandemic, teachers, school counselors, and school employees have remained acutely focused on supporting their students and continuing to do their jobs at this time.
-In some cases, this may mean teaching, care-taking (whether for children or other loved ones), and continuing to work through the same challenges that anyone else is.
-While resources related to mental health have been (rightfully) front and center for supporting students, parents, and others, less focus has been paid on maintaining the mental health of the educators who are also trying to find balance in our new way of living and remote teaching.
-That’s why we put together some mental health tips for teachers that can help during COVID-19.
+In some cases, this may mean teaching, care-taking (whether for children or other loved ones), and continuing to work through the same challenges that everyone else faces.
+While resources related to mental health have been (rightfully) front and center for supporting students, parents, and others, less focus has been paid on maintaining mental wellness for teachers and educators who are also trying to find balance in our new normal.
+That’s why we put together some mental health tips for teachers during COVID-19 and beyond.

 10 Mental Health Tips for Teachers Balancing Life and Remote Teaching

 Here are ten teacher mental health tips you can start practicing today.

 1. Control the Controllable During COVID-19 & Beyond